 The Group has various insurance programmes in place which provide certain coverage for its operations.
 However, the Group's insurance programmes can only account for some of the risks associated with its operations.
 Suitable coverage at reasonable rates is not always commercially available to cover all material risks and even where available, such coverage will never be sufficient to cover all loss and liability to which the Group may be exposed.
-In particular, insurance coverage relating to tailings dams at the Group's industrial assets and the activities and assets of the coal department have become increasingly difficult to insure on a commercial basis.
 The occurrence of a significant adverse event not fully or partially covered by insurance could have a material adverse effect on the business, results of operations and financial condition of the Group.